oracle-livelabs/database/ahf/ahf-autoupgrade-intro/ahf-autoupgrade-intro.md

 ## Introduction

-The labs in this workshop take you through the steps to install Oracle Autonomous Health Framework (AHF) and upgrade it on the fly without manually downloading **ahf_setup**.
+In this workshop, you will learn how to install and upgrade Oracle Autonomous Health Framework (AHF) on the fly without manually downloading the setup file, **ahf_setup**.

 Estimated Time: 120 minutes